Jump To Section

 - By contrast, a zoom lens is defined by being able to slide through many focal lengths, but there are zoom camera lenses that don’t magnify enough to be considered “telephoto.”

-Become a better photographer with the MasterClass All-Access Pass.
+Become a better photographer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by photography masters, including Annie Liebowitz, Jimmy Chin, and more.